Building a Web App to Talk with AI Using OpenAI's Realtime API

 cd <nuxt-app-name>

-Here, I installed the latest Nuxt version v3.13.2 at the time.
+Here, I installed Nuxt v3.13.2, which is the latest at the moment.
 Next, install the necessary libraries.

 # WebSocket client (Nitro)